JaeungJayJang/next-js-learning/README.md

 ### chapter 10
   Skipping this chapter as this is an experimental feature as of right now.
 ### chapter 11
+  This was a long chapter that covered about search and pagination feature and I thing it is one of the best chapter covered here alogn with chapter 9.
+  This uses useSearchParams hook to get query parameters, usePathname hook to get current pathname, and useRouter hook to change page on client side.
+It covers how to make the search dynamic using these 3 hooks and also how this request can be sent to the server side components and triggers it to work.
+This is a great concept to know that the server side can be affected by the changes on the client side.
+This still feels it's a bit magic to me but my assumption is that the changes on the client affects the changes DOM, and that's why server side is also rerendered?
+I need to look more into DOM manipulation part to fully capture the behind logic of this.
+  It is also great that searchParams are supported from **page.tsx** so I can use directly inside page.tsx. (although I need to specify the type..)
+  Another great thing covered: **debouncing**.
+This tutorial introduce public library called `use-debounce` and it can help to implement debounce logic out of box so I don't need to make the logic myself.
+  It was conversome to implement all this with state and would be a great option in future projects.
+Logic is simple; I can change the function that are passed to the onChange with the useDebouncedCallback wrapper function and define the debouncing rate at the end.

+  Pagination is cool, but it seems to be that this is a more complex usage of the hooks covered above and using **page** query param instead of **query** query param.
 ### chapter 12
 ### chapter 13
 ### chapter 14